rust-lang/rfcs/text/0000-unsafe-expressions.md

 }
 ```

+... where much more of the code than is necessary is covered by `unsafe` while the
+unrelated `_ => {}` block would normally not want it at all.
+Note that this issue
-Note that this issue exists in other contexts as well, such as `unsafe` functions
+exists in other contexts as well, such as `unsafe` functions themselves having their
-themselves.
+body implicitly be `unsafe`.

 # Unresolved questions